 - From time to time, we may also use your information to contact you for market research purposes.
 We may contact you by email, phone, or mail.

 - We may use the information to customise the website according to your interests.

 If you enquire with us, whether you choose to instruct us as your solicitor or not, we will retain the information specified above for twelve months from last contact.
 This is to ensure accurate records, and so we have complete details in case there is a development in your situation and you want to speak to us again.

 After twelve months, if you have chosen not to instruct us, we will remove your personal data such as your name and contact details.
 But, we will retain anonymous information about your enquiry for marketing and performance assessment.
 This retained data includes, but is not limited to:

 - What your enquiry was for.

 None of the information we retain after anonymising your data will be personally identifiable and the data will only be used for internal purposes.

-If you wish for your personal data to be anonymised before six months have passed, please contact our Data Protection Manager, Thomas Broady, at email@example.com.
+If you wish for your personal data to be anonymised before twelve months have passed, please contact our Data Protection Manager, Thomas Broady, at firstname.lastname@example.org or email@example.com.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.